 We are the world’s leading independent medical humanitarian aid organisation working in over 65 countries around the world.
 We provide emergency medical aid in countries affected by war, natural disasters or outbreaks of disease.

-Working with teachers and a subject association, we have developed a series of multimedia teaching and learning materials in the following subjects:
+Working with teachers and a subject association, we have developed a series of multimedia teaching and learning materials.

 These resources have been carefully matched to Awarding Body specifications and have been informed by detailed review of Examiners' Reports.